Whitecourt: Attractions

-Attractions within Whitecourt include the Allan & Jean Millar Centre, Rotary Park, the Forest Interpretive Centre and Heritage Park, and a variety of other facilities and parks.
+Attractions within Whitecourt include the Allan & Jean Millar Centre, Festival Park, the Forest Interpretive Centre and Heritage Park, and a variety of other facilities and parks.

 The Allan & Jean Millar Centre consists of both an aquatic facility, a fieldhouse, a fitness facility, a children's indoor playground area, and boardroom and classroom rental spaces.
 The aquatic facility comprises a main pool, a children's pool, a leisure pool, a lazy river, a water slide, a hot tub, and a steam room.
 The fieldhouse includes a configurable multi-sport area, a track, and racquetball and squash courts.
 The fitness centre provides cardio training equipment, weight training equipment, and a fitness studio.
 Overall, this recreation venue also provides a variety of programming including lessons, classes, and personal training.

-Rotary Park, located in the river valley adjacent to downtown, is a multi-use outdoor park facility consisting of a pond stocked with fish that is cleared for skating in the winter, trails, sports fields, playgrounds, picnic areas, an off-leash dog park, and a river slide attraction featuring two flowing artificial creeks with drops for tubing.
-A splash park with 19 water features opened within Rotary Park in 2012.
+Festival Park, located in the river valley adjacent to downtown, is a multi-use outdoor park facility consisting of a pond stocked with fish that is cleared for skating in the winter, trails, sports fields, playgrounds, picnic areas, an off-leash dog park, and a river slide attraction featuring two flowing artificial creeks with drops for tubing.
+A splash park with 19 water features opened within Festival Park in 2012.
+The park was originally known as Rotary Park, but the name was changed to Festival Park in 2023 when Rotary International updated their policies on how facilities can be named after themselves.

 The town also features several bike trails, as well as a professionally designed bike park.

 The Forest Interpretive Centre includes a multi-media museum that presents the forestry industry's role in Whitecourt's history.
 It also features meeting rooms and hosts the local chamber of commerce, a tourist information centre, and town council meetings.
 The Forest Interpretive Centre's associated Heritage Park includes antique vehicles and farm equipment, a barn, and an interpretive trail among other features.